 Acknowledgements.
-The authors wish to thank A. Kvammen, T. Rexer and B. Gustavsson for their useful discussions.
-The authors also thank the reviewers for their positive response and constructive criticism.
-The work by D. McKay is partly supported by the Academy of Finland project number 322535.
-The work of A. Kero is funded by the Tenure Track Project in Radio Science at Sodankylä Geophysical Observatory/University of Oulu.
-N. Partamies is supported by the Research Council of Norway under CoE contract 223252 and a research grant contract 287427.
+The authors wish to thank Andreas Kvammen, Theresa Rexer and Björn Gustavsson for their useful discussions.
+The authors also thank the reviewers for their positive responses and constructive criticism.
+The work by Derek McKay is partly supported by the Academy of Finland (project no. 322535).
+Juha Vierinen is supported by the Tromsø Science Foundation.
+The work of Antti Kero is funded by the Tenure Track Project in Radio Science at Sodankylä Geophysical Observatory and the University of Oulu.
+Noora Partamies is supported by the Research Council of Norway under CoE contract no. 223252 and a research grant contract (no. 287427).